rsksmart/rif-rollup-js-sdk/docs/accounts/README.md

 ### Changing account public key

 In order to send RIF Rollup transactions (transfer and withdraw) user has to associate RIF Rollup key pair with account.
 Every
-RIF Rollup account has address which is rootstock address of the owner.
+RIF Rollup account has address which is Rootstock address of the owner.

 There are two ways to authorize RIF Rollup key pair.

-1. Using rootstock signature of specific message.
-This way is preferred but can only be used if your rootstock wallet can sign messages.
+1. Using Rootstock signature of specific message.
+This way is preferred but can only be used if your Rootstock wallet can sign messages.
-2. Using rootstock transaction to RIF Rollup smart-contract.
+2. Using Rootstock transaction to RIF Rollup smart-contract.

 <aside class = notice>
 The account should be present in the RIF Rollup network in order to set a signing key for it.